-An access denied window pops up when the user or system tries to delete or modify a protected system file.
-This popup notification can be removed in the options as well.
+An access denied window pops up when the user tries to delete or modify a protected system file.
+This popup notification can be disabled in the options if you prefer not to be notified about incidents.

 Information about files and folders that are protected are stored in a database that gets regularly updated just like the virus definition file of a antivirus software.
 That’s a good way of keeping up with system changes initiated by Microsoft and other software vendors.